Latin Terms and Abbreviations

 The abbreviation cf. stands for the Latin word confer which means “compare.”
-It is primarily used in endnotes or footnotes to point the reader to works that offer an argument which contradicts or is otherwise different from the author’s argument.
+It is primarily used in endnotes or footnotes to point readers to works that the author recommends referencing in comparison with the work at hand.
 Therefore, it might be more useful to read cf. as “but compare this to.”
-It is generally preceded by citations of works that agree with the author’s argument and then followed by one or two examples of works that disagree with or somehow differ from the argument.
+It is generally preceded by citations of works that are sources for the author’s argument and then followed by one or two examples of works that somehow differ from or depart from the argument.
 Although it is not strictly necessary to explain how these works are different, you might find it useful to include a short phrase for the benefit of your reader.

 Although it is not an abbreviation, sic is included here because it is one of the more frequently used Latin terms.
 The word sic means “thus” or “so” and is used in quotations to indicate that any strange aspects of a piece of text, such as errors in of grammar, spelling, or word choice, are part of the original text and not a typo.
 Therefore, it could be more appropriately translated as “yes, that’s actually what it says.”
 Depending on the style you’re using, sic is italicized and placed in brackets after the word or phrase it identifies (as in APA and Chicago), or it is simply placed in parentheses after the entire quote (as in MLA).
 Consult the most recent edition of the appropriate style handbook to ensure that you’re using the proper format.

 versus (vs. or v.)